-The Plan is a defined contribution plan covering generally all U.S. employees of Foot Locker, Inc. (the "Company" or the "Plan Sponsor") and its affiliates that adopt the Plan, with the exception of the employees whose primary place of employment is in Puerto Rico and are covered under another affiliate defined contribution plan.
+In September 2004, the Plan was established with an effective date of January 1, 2004.
+The Plan is a defined contribution plan covering generally all employees of Foot Locker, Inc. (the "Company" or the "Plan Sponsor") whose primary place of employment is in Puerto Rico.
 The Plan is subject to the provisions of the Employee Retirement Income Security Act of 1974, as amended ("ERISA").
-The Plan became effective as of January 1, 1996.

 On July 1, 2019, Principal Financial Group acquired the Institutional Retirement & Trust business of Wells Fargo & Company, parent company of Wells Fargo Bank, N.A.
-Through May 2021, Wells Fargo Bank, N.A., served as the custodian, record keeper, and trustee of the Plan.
-In June 2021, Plan assets moved to Principal Trust Company ("Principal"), who is now serving as the sole trustee of the Plan.
+Through May 2021, Wells Fargo Bank, N.A., served as the custodian and record keeper of the Plan.
+In June 2021, Plan assets moved to Principal Trust Company ("Principal"), who is now serving as the custodian and record keeper of the Plan.
 Through May 2021, Wells Fargo Bank, N.A. held all plan assets, executed all of the investment transactions, maintained the financial records relating to the trust, and made all benefit payments as directed by Plan management.
 Beginning June 2021, Principal assumed these duties.
+Banco Popular de Puerto Rico serves as trustee of the Plan.